Antharithm/Antharithm/README.md

 Greetings!

-My name is Anthony and I'm a Blockchain developer who specializes in Python and Solidity.
-I like building Web3 dapps and experimenting with Machine Learning simulations.
+My name is Anthony and I'm a Blockchain developer.
+I like building web3 dapps and experimenting with Machine Learning simulations.

-⛓️ Enjoys coding smart contracts with EVM compatibility
+⛓️ Enjoys coding smart contracts ⛓️

-🎓 Graduated from the University of Pennsylvania FinTech BootCamp

-🌱 Has a B.A. from Temple University in Multi Media Production

 🔭 In my leisure time I like to read and explore the outdoors ⛰️

 🎵 I'm a multi-instrumentalist and love playing live music 🎵

 💬 Always looking for new and exciting opportunities that involve Blockchain.
 I'm passionate about the diverse possiblies web3 has to offer.
-Please free to reach out to me about working together, volunteering, or even just for some interesting discussion!
+Please feel free to reach out to me about working together, or we can just have an interesting discussion!

 ✉️ You can send me an email here: antharithm707@gmail.com and I will respond as soon as I can